+'''

-► STOP region-name ims-system userid
+STOP region-name - ims-system - userid - ALL - ims-system

+'''

 FORCE

 Stops a private message region for the specified user, even if the region is busy debugging a transaction.
 The region is marked as stopped in the IMS Isolation table, and is also set to "not busy".